StatistikStadtZuerich/zuericssstyle/README.md

 # zuericssstyle <img src="man/figures/Hexagon_zuericssstyle.png" alt="Hexagon logo for zuericssstyle R package" align="right" height="138.5" width="138.5"/>

-`zuericssstyle` is an R package that provides CSS styles and styled [Shiny](https://shiny.posit.co/) components aligned with the corporate design of the City of Zurich.
+`zuericssstyle` is an R package that provides CSS styles and styled [Shiny](https://shiny.posit.co/) components aligned with the [corporate design](https://designsystem.stadt-zuerich.ch/current/?path=/story/docs-about--page) of the City of Zurich.
 The package includes reusable styling utilities and widgets that enable the development of Shiny applications consistent with the visual identity guidelines of the City of Zurich.

-The components included in this package are base on styling and widgets previously developed and used by [Statistik Stadt Zürich](https://www.stadt-zuerich.ch/de/politik-und-verwaltung/stadtverwaltung/prd/ssz.html) for building Shiny applications.
+The components included in this package are based on styling and widgets previously developed and used by [Statistik Stadt Zürich](https://www.stadt-zuerich.ch/de/politik-und-verwaltung/stadtverwaltung/prd/ssz.html) for building Shiny applications.

 ## Installation